VWB CS & CSR Projects with Track of the Tiger T.R.D.

 Education - Providing ESL (English as a Second Language) training on our Saturday School Project, and improving the educational facilities, access to nutrition, and outdoor education facilities at local schools - that will provide personnel to work in the local visitor based economy.

 Small Scale Infrastructure - In schools and in communities - to improve access, opportunity, and health.
-(Please email VWB for updated detail, as options depend on your budget.)
+(Please email VWB for updated detail, as options depending on your budget.)

 Sustainable Agriculture - In an environment where rural villagers are incentivised to encroach on the forest to plant crops - often to meet the demand of the agro-feed industry, we advocate a different approach.
 We look to introduce raised bed and hanging basket organically grown vegetables and herbs - around the home - as the first step to a return to healthier, more profitable - direct to market food production.